TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/011 Logic layer.md

 public interface IUserDao
 {
-    Task<User> Create(User user);
+    Task<User> CreateAsync(User user);
-    Task<User?> GetByUsername(string userName);
+    Task<User?> GetByUsernameAsync(string userName);
 }
 ```
 Here, we take a User object and return a User object.
 That means the responsibility of converting from UserCreationDto to User lies in the application layer.
-It is a design choice I have made, that responsibility could be put elsewhere.
+It is a design choice I have made, that responsibility could be put in the Data Access layer.
 There are many different approaches.
 Pick one and be consistent.

 Your DAO classes will support CRUD operations (create, read, update, delete).
 I have defined the following four rules of thumb: